yasufum/spp-vm-installer/README.md

 #### 2.1.
 Understand roles

-First of all, edit "hosts" to register IP addresses of VMs under the roles.
+First of all, edit `hosts` to register IP addresses or hostname of VMs under the roles.

-There are three two roles in "hosts", common, qemu and pktgen.
+There are three two roles in `hosts`, `common`, `qemu` and `pktgen`.
 Role is a kind of group of installation processes.
-Each of processes are defined in "roles/[role_name]/tasks/main.yml".
+Each of processes are defined in `roles/[role_name]/tasks/main.yml`.

-Use common role if you want to install dpdk only.
-On the other hand, use spp role.

 ##### (1) common role

-`common` is a basic role and applied for all of roles.
+`common` is the default role which is applied before other roles.
-If you run qemu's task, common's task is run before qemu's.
+In this tool, you don't need to include any of VMs in the role explicitly because VMs must be setup with ring or vhost role, which means `common` is applied all of VMs implicitly.

-##### (2) dpdk role
+##### (2) ring role

-Install DPDK.
+Setup VMs for running SPP with ring.

-##### (3) spp role
+##### (3) vhost role

-Install SPP.
+Setup VMs for running SPP with vhost.

 #### 2.2.
 Add user